faq page (internet is not provided, see below)

 WILL MY CELL PHONE WORK AT THE LODGE?
 Depending on your carrier, you may get signal.
 We have repeaters at the lodge that carry Verizon and AT&T and some smaller carriers.
 You can use the repeater to make calls or make your phone a hotspot to get online.
 If you need to make a call and don’t have a phone that works, the lodge has one that your welcome to use for emergency calls.

 IS THERE 24 HOUR ELECTRICITY?
 Yes.
-Each room also has A/C power. (no hair dryers allowed)
+Each room also has A/C power. (please no hair dryers allowed)

 ARE THERE SHOWERS AND INDOOR BATHROOMS?
 Yes.
 We have community showers and bathrooms located at the bunkhouse.